fechanique/cordova-plugin-fcm/README.md

 ##### FCM.requestPushPermission()

-Request push notification permission, alerting the user if it not have yet decided.
+Request push notification permission on iOS, alerting the user if he/she/they have not yet accepted or denied.
+For Android, it'll always return true.
 ```typescript
 const wasPermissionGiven: boolean = await FCM.requestPushPermission({
   ios9Support: {